-&lt;sup>3 See Khwaja and Mian (2008); Brunnermeier (2009); Gorton (2010); Ivanshina and Scharfstein (2010); Acharya, Schnabl, and Suarez (2011); Cornett et al. (2011); Gorton and Metrick (2012); Acharya and Mora (2013); and Becker and Ivashina (2014).
+^{3.} See Khwaja and Mian (2008); Brunnermeier (2009); Gorton (2010); Ivanshina and Scharfstein (2010); Acharya, Schnabl, and Suarez (2011); Cornett et al. (2011); Gorton and Metrick (2012); Acharya and Mora (2013); and Becker and Ivashina (2014).

-The rest of the paper is organized as follows.
+The rest of the article is organized as follows.
 Section II describes the institutional background of captive leasing and institutions' reliance on ABCP funding.
 Section III presents the data and the main summary statistics.
 Section IV describes the construction of our measure of captive dependence.
 Section V displays the empirical results on the collapse of auto sales using the Polk data.
 Section VI presents our micro-level analysis using the Equifax data.
 Section VII concludes.

 II.
-AUTOMOTIVE NON-BANK CREDIT
+AUTOMOTIVE NONBANK CREDIT

-Non-bank financial institutions, especially the captive financing arms of the major automobile manufacturers, have long been important suppliers of automotive credit in the United States.
-Online Appendix Table A.I shows that in 2005 about half of automotive credit came from non-bank sources of credit.
-Among these non-bank purveyors of credit, captives accounted for around 90 percent of non-bank financing in 2008 (Table A.II).
-The rise of non-bank automotive financing, especially that of captives, arose because the automobile industry's unique combination of high cost, mass appeal, and independent dealership networks required a new form of financing to expand distribution and sales.
+Nonbank financial institutions, especially the captive financing arms of the major automobile manufacturers, have long been important suppliers of automotive credit in the United States.
+Online Appendix Table A.1 shows that in 2005 about half of automotive credit came from nonbank sources of credit.
+Among these nonbank purveyors of credit, captives accounted for around 90% of nonbank financing in 2008 (Online Appendix Table A.2).
+The rise of nonbank automotive financing, especially that of captives, arose because the automobile industry's unique combination of high cost, mass appeal, and independent dealership networks required a new form of financing to expand distribution and sales.
 A further impetus came from the reluctance of many commercial banks to use cars as collateral.